Little Free Library FAQs

 And don’t count yourself out; you can build one even if you’re not handy!
 Try re-purposing something that already has a door and space for books inside.
 Check out this blog post for ideas.

 Every library that we sell through our online store comes with a charter sign and a steward’s packet included, though they may ship separately from the library.
 Every charter sign is engraved with a unique charter number.
 Installation materials, like a wooden post and hardware, are not included.
-We sell posts as separate product in our online store.
+We sell posts as a separate product in our online store.
 We have installation instructions on the build page of our website.

 How much it costs to start a library depends on whether you are building your own library or buying a pre-built library or kit from our online store.